 Study, Assessment and Qualifications

-Class assessments take place on a regular basis to develop your skills and fully prepare you for the formal assessments needed to gain a qualification.
-All formal assessments take place during class time and are available throughout the period of study.
+During the course, assessments take place on a regular basis to develop and assess your skills and fully prepare you for the formal assessments needed to gain a qualification.

 Additional Costs and Information

 All of these courses are free of charge for applicants who do not have a Grade C or Grade 4 or above at GCSE.

 You will need to have access to your own computer when working remotely.